-The Office of Graduate Programs is not holding regular office hours during the fall semester.
+The Office of Graduate Programs is not holding regular office hours until further notice.
 If you have questions about course registration, comprehensive exams, final exam scheduling, degree requirements, or other matters, contact Jenna Sieber at firstname.lastname@example.org to request a virtual or phone appointment.

 The COVID-19 pandemic has caused unexpected financial hardship for many students.
 Contact firstname.lastname@example.org to connect with an IST representative who can assist you in finding potential funding sources.

 Review the University's Return to Research guidelines for the most up-to-date information on the phased increase in on-campus research-related activities.
 Undergraduate and graduate student researchers that require access to on-campus labs to conduct their research should contact their faculty adviser.